 Khichdi – The Movie

 Notorious for being the most dysfunctional family on TV, the Parekh parivaar took over Bollywood with Khichdi: The Movie.
 The family was back with more laughter and madness as a comedy of errors followed.
 This was the first time a movie was made based on a TV series in Bollywood.
 With a cast of probably some of the most talented actors ever, it is no wonder that the audience wanted to see more of their beloved characters, and their whirlwind of craziness.

-Titli is the story of a boy of the same name (Shashank Arora), whose family business involves car-jacking.
+Titli is the story of a boy of the same name (Shashank Arora) whose family business involves car-jacking.
 Unable to deal with his family’s misdeeds, Titli wants out, but he and his brothers (Ranvir Shorey & Amit Sial) are held together by the patriarch that is Daddy (Lalit Behl).
 Moreover, his wife Neelu (Shivani Raghuvanshi), to whom Titli was forcefully wed, wants to reunite with her lover.
-The story explores Titli and Neelu’s relationship and how they escape their dysfunctional family.
+The story explores Titli and Neelu’s relationship and how they attempt to escape their dysfunctional family.

 Loosely based on Shakespeare’s Hamlet, Haidar follows the story of a man of the same name (Shahid Kapoor), who returns to his hometown of Kashmir when his father goes missing.
 Back there, he learns that his uncle (Kay Kay Menon) and mother (Tabu) hatched an elaborate plan to have his father killed.
 Not exactly your normal run-of-the-mill family, is it?